Friday, October 30, 2009

 Terceira, Azores (Portugal)

-Didn't have to leave until 1300L - so I slept in late and then had lunch.
+Slept in a bit late in my room at the Sigonella NAS Bachelor Housing - we didn't have to leave until 1300L.
+After waking up, I went to lunch [at the Galley].
 Got to the aircraft around noon and then learned that everyone was off on their own program again.
-Found out that all the (unnecessary) waffling about where we would be spending the night was all for naught - ended up that we were just going to the Azores as planned.
-Waited in the plane until 1400L and finally had everyone on the plane - feeling a little uncertain about everyone's intentions on this trip so far...
-Flew over to Rota -very nice weather.
+Found out that all the (unnecessary) waffling about where we would be spending the night was all for naught - end result was that we were just going to the Azores as planned.
+Waited in the plane until 1400L and finally had everyone else on board.
+Flew over to Rota - very nice weather.
 We were "racing" another aircraft and we almost caught them - but we had to slow down because the airport wasn't open until 1700L.
 Stop went OK in Spain, but I never had any time to shop or relax because I thought we were leaving right away (we weren't).
-Got out of there around 1830L and flew uneventful flight over to Lajes - arrived around 1900L.
-Checked into the hotel and then headed over to the bar - they were still serving dinner.
+Got out of there around 1830L and flew uneventful flight over to Terceira (Azores) and arrived at Lajes at around 1900L.
+Checked into the Mid-Atlantic Lodge (Air Force Inns) and then headed over to the bar - fortunately, they were still serving dinner.
 Stayed for several hours and then headed back to my room.
 Caught up on some more work (email) and then went to bed.
+Feeling a little uncertain about everyone's intentions...

 Wednesday, October 28, 2009